sroygara/sroygara.github.io/Writing/test.md

 ---
 layout: default
-title: Sample
+title: Test
 date: May 2025
 ---

-This is a sample article.
+This is a test article.